+Every material or product in a garden or landscape has environmental, economic and human health impacts.
 Landscape materials can cause environmental damage even before they are installed in a garden.
-Harvesting and transport consume energy and generate pollution, and the problems continue even when the materials are dismantled if they are discarded in a landfill instead of reused or recycled.
+Harvesting and transporting materials consumes energy and generates pollution, and the problems continue even when the materials are dismantled if they are discarded in a landfill instead of reused or recycled.

 Luckily, there are now many materials available that are locally produced and certified green.
 Read the labels, request products that are local and non-toxic and look for marks such as the Forest Stewardship Council (FSC) certification on wood products.